-For the gaming services, the transaction price is prepaid by the customers when the virtual coins are purchased to allow continue the game; the payments result in the recognition of the contract liability in the statement of financial position.
-The amounts recognized as deferred income are recognized as revenue on average within 2 days in the year 2021 (2 days in the year 2020).
+For the gaming services, the transaction price is prepaid by the customers when the virtual coins are purchased to allow continuation of the game; the payments result in the recognition of the contract liability in the statement of financial position.
+The amounts recognized as deferred income are recognized as revenue on average within 2 days in the year 2022 (two days in the year 2021).